WildCodeSchool/Lyon-0917-MarketingAutomation/README.md

 ### How the awesomeSearch’s algorithm works?

-AwesomeSearch’s goal is to give to user a list of most relevants softwares.
+AwesomeSearch’s goal is to give to users a list of most relevants softwares.
 Awesome Search Service receive a request, and this is what happen next :

 - Clean query : delete words of two letters, delete empty words (list is in awesomeSearch.yml),
 - For each word, look if it’s in any field of software or in synonyms of each properties in awesomeSearch.yml (see [How add new synonyms](#how-add-new-synonyms)),